‘In the Frame’

 And yet, while these scenes derive from a mapped spatial order, their temporal dimension is another matter entirely.
 Photography finds itself, reinvents itself in an unprecedented timeframe.
 Firstly, if this is ‘street photography’, it has ceded the genre’s vital shutter and the choice of instant it affords.
 From a pre-frozen world, Rickard’s selections can be only geographic and compositional.
-(It is worth noting that he shoots his computer screen with the street photographer’s preferred 35mm camera format, but uses a tripod and a slow shutter speed.)
+(It is worth noting that he shoots his computer screen with the 35mm camera, the preferred equipment of the street photographer, but uses a tripod and a slow shutter speed.)
 Secondly, Street View permits a seamless pass over a terrain assembled to give the impression of permanent daytime.
-We can see on these pages the differences between overhead sun at noon and late afternoon gloom but in Google World the sun never sets.
+We can see on these pages the differences between overhead sun at noon and late afternoon gloom or glow, but in Google World the sun never sets.
 You will never see the bright lights of a city after dark.
 You will never see the velvet black of a desert or forest at midnight.
 The total visibility can be blinding, like the delirium of sleeplessness.